AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/publishing-pages.md

 #### Manage Publication {#manage-publication}

-**Manage Publication** offers more options than Quick Publish, allowing for the inclusion of child pages, customization of the references, and starting any applicable workflows as well as offering the option to publish at a later date.
+**Manage Publication** offers more options than **Quick Publish**, allowing for the inclusion of child pages, customization of the references, and starting any applicable workflows as well as offering the option to publish at a later date.

 To publish or unpublish a page using Manage Publication: